julianheinrich/react-parallel-coordinates/README.md

 See how the component is used in the example.

-"var ParallelCoordinatesComponent=require('<path>/react-parallel-coordinates.js')" should be sufficient.
+`var ParallelCoordinatesComponent=require('react-parallel-coordinates')` should be sufficient.

 ### See the example: